lenesk/sokolova.dk/studieprove-online-course.md

 * The course covers several broader topics that lay the foundation for the content of the exam materials.
 * You will receive personal feedback on the Writing part of the exam (Skriftlig fremstilling).
-* You will regularly practice doing Reading tasks from previous years’ exam sheets.
+* You will practice doing Reading tasks from previous years’ exam sheets.
 * You will learn how to structure your presentation for the oral exam based on the official assessment criteria.
 * You will learn how to manage your time during the exam and try to complete all the mock exam tasks in the exam time limits.